Nata19754/hotel-first-github-repo/github-introduction.md

 # GitHub Introduction

 ## GitHub Vocabulary
-- Git
+- Git - Version control software
-- GitHub
+- GitHub - Online platform for sharing code and tracking versions
-- Remote
+- Remote - "in the cloud" or the GitHub platform
-- Local
+- Local - My computer
-- Branch
+- Branch- Path between local and remote
-- Clone
+- Clone - Putting a repo on my local
-- Repo (repository)
+- Repo (repository) - Named folder that is attached to GitHub
+- GUI - Graphic user interface, point and click, icons, menu grids
-- GUI
+- CLI - Command line interface, not a GUI
-- Markdown
+- Markdown - Text based language for documenting code

 ## GitHub Commands